Louvre Museum Attack: Suspected Terrorist Shot Near Famous Museum

 — Mundo El Comercio (@Mundo_ECpe) February 3, 2017

-The Washington Post says that the identity of the man has not been released, but he did yell “Allahu akbar,” or “God is great” in Arabic, before lunging at the French soldier.
+The Washington Post said that the identity of the man had not been released, but he did yell, “Allahu akbar,” or “God is greatest” in Arabic, before lunging at the French soldier.
 Like President Trump, who has jumped to the conclusion that a Muslim plot was afoot, Marine Le Pen, the leader of the far-right populist National Front party has taken a similar tack.

 “Support our soldiers who are in the front line against the threat and Islamist barbarism.”

-The attacker was trying to enter the shopping area of the Louvre, rather than the main museum when he pulled his machete.
-When the man was deemed suspicious, and denied entry into the Carrousel du Louvre, the man grew hostile and pulled his knife.
-The French soldier responded by pulling a gun, and firing five rounds into the armed man’s stomach.
+The attacker was trying to enter the shopping area of the Louvre rather than the main museum when he pulled his machete.
+When the man was deemed suspicious and denied entry into the Carrousel du Louvre, the man grew hostile and pulled his knife.
+The French soldier responded by pulling a gun and firing five rounds into the armed man’s stomach.

-The soldier had cuts to the scalp, but has been released from the hospital, while his attacker is still alive, but hospitalized.
-At this time, the interior ministry is saying that a second man has been arrested for the event at the Louvre.
+The soldier had cuts to the scalp, but he has been released from the hospital, while his attacker is still alive, but hospitalized.
+At this time, the interior ministry said that a second man has been arrested for the event at the Louvre.
 Since the attacks of last year, armed uniformed guards now patrol the area in and around the Louvre.

 France is calling an attack on soldier near the Louvre "terrorist in nature." https://t.co/EzoQb9XSRa pic.twitter.com/KH3yrZfvqI